-Everyone needs to be resilient when it comes to work.
+Everyone needs to be resilient when it comes to working.
 Even those who love what they do are sure to face obstacles outside of their control.
 Resilience is defined as “the ability to recover from setbacks, adapt well to change, and keep going in the face of adversity”.
-It doesn’t mean never failing – it means failing but learning and thriving because of it.
+It doesn’t mean failing – it means failing but learning and thriving because of it.

 Resilience when it comes to work has become increasingly topical over the last few years with phenomena such as burnout being recognised and studied.
 Now, in the midst of the global pandemic of COVID-19, it is more important than ever.
-Coronavirus has brought along numerous stresses, such as uncertainty about our economic future, adjusting to enforced working from home, and home- schooling children to name but a few.
-To get through it best we can, resilience is key at an individual, organisational and national level.
+Coronavirus has brought along numerous stresses, such as uncertainty about our economic future, adjusting to enforced working from home, and homeschooling children to name but a few.
+To get through it best we can, resilience is key at an individual, organisational, and national level.
 So how do you personally develop and build it?

 1. Respond, don’t react, to stress

 Being challenged and pushed out of your comfort zone is what activates resilience as a skill set.
 A healthy level of stress can be a good motivator and push you to perform at your optimum level, but only if you have the mental agility and tools to manage the situation.
 A negative reaction to stress tends to be instinctive and emotionally driven.
 Instead, try to objectively assess the situation and respond accordingly.
 The more you successfully navigate stressful situations, no matter how insignificant, the more you’ll trust your ability to deal with them and bounce back.

 You’re only human.
 It’s normal to make mistakes, to get overwhelmed, or to let your emotions get the better of you.
 Never showing emotion isn’t being resilient; acknowledging your emotions in the face of adversity and bouncing back from them is.
 Allow yourself to be as compassionate to yourself as you would be to a friend going through the same thing.